Table of Contents

 As already mentioned, the main effect of antiseizure drugs is to suppress the abnormal electrical activity at the epileptic foci in the brain.
 This is achieved by many different mechanisms.

-Blocking voltage-gated sodium channels in neuronal membranes prevents Na+ influx, which results in decreased axonal conductance by increasing the refractory period of the neuron.
-E.g., phenytoin and phenobarbital and valproic acid at high doses.
+Block of voltage-gated sodium channels in neuronal membranes prevents Na+ influx, which results in decreased axonal conductance by increasing the refractory period of the neuron.

 Promotion of GABA-related inhibition: